 Meetings: St. Anne’s Circle meets at 7 p.m. on the 3rd Wednesday of each month (excluding January, April, and October).
 The $10 yearly dues are used to provide materials for their various projects.

 St. Gerard’s Circle makes quilts for the St. Gregory’s community.
 To raise money for its projects, St. Gerard’s Circle holds an annual raffle for a homemade quilt.

 Meetings: This Circle meets the 2nd Wednesday of each month at 1:30 p.m. in the Leitner Room, located next to the St. Gregory School gymnasium.

-Meetings: St. Theresa’s Circle meets the 2nd Wednesday of the month at 7 p.m.
+Meetings: St. Theresa’s Circle meets the 2nd Wednesday of most months at 1 p.m.

 The Funeral Dinner ministry is a much appreciated service to families who hold their funeral services at St. Gregory’s Church.
 These families find having lunch prepared for them after the funeral of a loved one quite comforting as the family can relax and reminisce with their friends and extended family in one place.

 Volunteers: There is a great need for volunteers to be in charge of the cooking for the funeral dinners.
 Because the parish recognizes that volunteers may not be available to cook for every dinner, having a pool of willing volunteers available will help with scheduling and allow the parish to continue this special ministry.